 So, if you don’t want your streak to go back to zero, make sure you nail your daily goal or you can buy a streak freeze at the virtual store if you don’t have time to practice for the day and keep the streak intact.
 Bear in mind that a streak freeze only works once.
 The purpose of the daily goal and the streak is to help you stay motivated while doing your task.

 Their “add friends” option is different than the others.
 You can follow (add) user you come across at the discussion.
 There are 3 options; search the name of the person you want to add, send an invite through email and find friends through Facebook.
 Let’s face it, not all of us have Facebook.
-Not all of us have friends that share the same interest so, the only best option here is to follow any user that you like in the discussion that learn the same course you took.
+Not all of us have friends that share the same interest so, the only best option here is to follow any user that you like in the discussion that learns the same course you took.

 You’ll have instant feedback for both writing and speaking, so, no more waiting for days to get a review on your exercises which is awesome.